-Exploration activities for the six months ended June 30, 2017
+Exploration activities for the year ended December 31, 2017

 Exploration drilling by Zahena commenced on the Arikepay property on October 26, 2016 and was completed on March 17, 2017.
 Fourteen diamond drill holes were completed for more than 8,500m.
 Although the mineralized system encountered in drilling is robust in terms of size and strength of alteration and mineralization, the copper and gold grades associated with the mineralized system did not meet Zahena's threshold for them to continue to earn an interest in the property.
-Results have been received and are being reviewed to determine what additional exploration may be warranted.
+Results from Zahena's work have been received and the Company is evaluating the potential for further exploration of significant gold grades encountered in 3 of the drill holes.

-CONSOLIDATED OPERATING HIGHLIGHTS FOR THE SIX MONTHS ENDED JUNE 30, 2017, AND 2016
+CONSOLIDATED OPERATING HIGHLIGHTS FOR THE YEARS ENDED DECEMBER 31, 2017, AND 2016